-Dani is a college student who grew up broke and decided to change.
-They write about business, personal finance, and money management.
+Daniel Merrier grew up broke and decided to change.
+He writes about business, personal finance, and money management.

 One of the hardest parts of being a freelancer is finding steady clientele, especially if you're a niche writer.
 So I've done the hard work for you and compiled a list of websites and publications that accept and pay for articles, blog posts, essays, and more.